Cinema of Puerto Rico: Movie theaters

+Film magazines

+In 1962, the short-lived Cine y Cultura magazine was published.
+The Roman Catholic Archdiocese of San Juan de Puerto Rico served as publisher for another magazine, Cine al Día, which was published between 1970 and 1972.
+In 1983, independent producers organized the Asociación Puertorriqueña de Cineastas y Videoartistas, which was politically active in efforts to push legislation that favored the local productions.
+They published a single issue of their magazine, Medios Modernos, in February 1984.
+The Ateneo Puertorriqueño published the short lived El Cineasta magazine during the 1990s.

+Dubbing studios

+In 1971, Empresas El Mundo organized Creative Film Producers and acquired Viguié-Guastella, focusing on translation and localization efforts.
+In 1974, the brothers purchased these facilities and renamed to Guastella Films.
+Another translating company, Quality Dubbing, emerged and lasted until 1980.
+The studios built during the 1970s faded, eventually closing by the early 1990s.

+Film festivals

+In 1982, Taller de Cine La Red organized the Encuentro Internacional de Cine Super-8.
+In 1984, Ivonne María Soto organized the Festival de Cine Puertorriqueño, which was followed by a similar effort by Ricardo Alegría, leading to Festival CineSanJuan.
+In 1990, Juan Gerard introduced the Cinemafest in response to Cinesanjuan, with both eventual merging to form the San Juan Cinemafest.
+However, Gerard opted to create another entity to compete, the short lived Puerto Rico International Film Festival.

 Economic initiatives

 Proposals to build studios

 After founding Puerto Rico Films in 1952 without much support, Juano Hernández would make another attempt to expand the industry during the final stages of his life, assigning terrains in Trujillo Alto to the future construction of studios.
 However, with his death a project about Sixto Escobar was left inconclusive.

 This was the first of several failed initiatives, with Puerto Rico still remaining without the adequate facilities despite hosting an increasing number of productions.
 In the 2010s the mayor of San Juan Jorge Santini publicly discussed the construction of a municipal studio priced at 57 millions dollars, while the artist couple of Jennifer López and Marc Anthony considered Bayamón, Toa Baja and Dorado for their personal studios before their divorce.
 In 2016, the chair of the Puerto Rico Department of Economic Development and Commerce (DDEC), Alberto Bacó, announced that investors were interested in building such a project in Santurce, Guaynabo or Dorado, but no further announcements were made.
 In 2019, Ricardo Rosselló gave British investor Keith St. Clair the rights to build the Puerto Rico Film District as part of the Puerto Rico Convention Center district, but this project ended in a breach of contract and the government cancelling the agreement.